mechzero/landing-page/README.md

 - `pay()`

 Step 5: REFACTOR!
-Step 6: Re-test the User Interface
+Step 6: Re-test the user interface
-[Optional] Add Extra Features
+Step 7: [Optional] Add extra features

+- Remove all items from the cart using an `emptyCart` function.
+- Integrate a currency switcher to switch between USD, EUR, and YEN.
+- Implement currency formatting to accomodate USD, EUR, and YEN.

 ## Built With